bwinter/tha/meetings/THA_MEETING.md

+# Checklist to be used by facilitator for THA
 Create a github issue with this as the content and a title including the team's name.

 - [ ] Introduction